Accessibility Statement

 SPS is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is fully compliant with the Web Content Accessibility Guidelines (WCAG) version 2.2 AA standard, as per the Accessibility Report last conducted on the 31st October 2024.
+We know from accessibility reports this website is not fully compliant with the Web Content Accessibility Guidelines (WCAG) version 2.2 AA standard, as per the Accessibility Report last conducted in January 2025.

-Currently there are PDF documents listed on the website that do not meet the Web Content Accessibility Guidelines (WCAG) version 2.2 AA standard and are being remediated.
+• Currently there are PDF documents listed on the website that do not meet the Web Content Accessibility Guidelines (WCAG) version 2.2 AA standards.
+We are currently working through these and seeking to remediate.

 Feedback and contact information